 - Wait till the outdoor garden soil becomes warm enough.

 Dahlia tubers can take 2-8 weeks to develop sprouts depending on the varieties.

 You shall consider transplanting your new Dahlia plants outdoors after the last frost to let them thrive to their maximum potential.

 Although growing Dahlias from seeds is a bit delicate, it is still the best option if you want a new Dahlia variety.

 In the context of cost, starting Dahlias from seeds is much cheaper and more affordable than tubers.

-Meanwhile, Dahlias grown from seeds take almost four months to make beautiful and new blooms.
+Meanwhile, Dahlias grown from seeds take almost four months to make beautiful, new blooms.